-Provided you are eligible for the FSCS guarantee this means your capital is not at risk, and other than the effects of inflation, you don’t need to worry about your money losing value.
+Provided you are eligible for the FSCS guarantee this means your capital is not at risk up to the limits which apply to each banking licence, and other than the effects of inflation, you don’t need to worry about your money losing value.

-A fund manager (in our case BlackRock) spreads your money out across multiple different assets, like stocks and shares, or government or corporate bonds, with the aim of earning returns.
+A fund manager (in our case BlackRock) invests your money across multiple different assets, like stocks and shares, or government or corporate bonds, with the aim of earning returns.

 This means when your money is in an investment fund your capital (money) is at risk, and there is always a chance you may get less money out than you put in.
-There are a number of measures investment fund managers take to mitigate this risk, but it is an inevitable part of investing.
+There are a number of measures investment fund managers take to mitigate this risk, but it is a risk of investing.